att-innovate/firework/README.md

 - Explain relationship bet. user space application, compiler-generated code, runtime library
 - Encode an example Protocol Buffer Message by hand & compare to actual output in tutorial below

-Tutorial:
+#### Building and Installing google/protobuf on the CentOS 7 server
 - Build & install [google/protobuf] on the CentOS 7 server (git clone, specific tag, building)
 - Run the example applications, compare binary output to handcoded message, and a-ha!
 It works as expected

-    - Understand the software stack of Protocol Buffer serialization:
+Next, let's see how to use `vim` + `ctags` and `gdb` + stack traces to better understand the Protocol Buffer serialization software stack.

-        a.
-Step through using: vim + ctags
+#### Stepping through add_person.cc with vim + ctags

-        b.
-Step through using: gdb + stack traces
+#### Stepping through add_person with gdb

+#### Analyzing the Protocol Buffer serialization code
 - Compiled Message subclasses: series of calls to WireFormatLite::Write*, CodedOutputStream::Write* to serialize individual fields (mention SerializeWithCachedSizesToArray() as "lowest high-level serialization" method)
 - These methods would serve as templates for the computation portion, or <a href="https://en.wikipedia.org/wiki/Datapath">datapath</a>, of the hardware accelerator.
 These methods also shed light on how data would eventually be communicated between the ARM CPU and hardware accelerator (co-processor in this setup).
 - WriteVarint32ToArray(): planned to accelerate this function only based on use (all varints, tags, etc.) and you know the rest :D